Breeder of third generation Minuet and Minuet Tall cats, the pride of cat lovers, and the kings and queens of the cat world.

 Legs:

-Short, well developed, firm musculature.
-Outer upper thigh boning and musculature may be thick and pronounced due to short legs.
-Inner leg straight with little to no bowing though slight bowing is acceptable.
+Short, well-developed, and sturdy, and with firm musculature.
+Outer upper thigh may be thick and pronounced due to shortened legs and musculature.
+Inner front legs straight with little to no bowing, although slight bowing is acceptable.
+Legs should not be less than one quarter the length of the body.
+Back legs to be straight and aligned.

 Feet: